Le Sueur County, Minnesota

 We have a new garden in rural Le Sueur; tilled but not treated or amended.
 Leaves and new growth have been disappearing from all 10 varieties of vegetables and herbs we've planted (and we never had this problem in rural New Prague)!
 After some research, I inspected and found spider mites/webs on everything (I sprayed this morning with a mix of alcohol and water to remove them).
 We have a 4-foot fence due to rabbits and deer, but the marigolds and lavender have suffered as well, and these plants seem to have repelled those animals in the past.
 Could the mites have caused such extensive damage, or might other pests or conditions be to blame?

-Le Sueur County Minnesota over 5 years ago
+Le Sueur County Minnesota almost 6 years ago